Skip to main content

 Frequently Asked Questions

-Tearscape is a role playing game.
+Tearscape is a role playing game with fantasy and dark fantasy themes.

 Tearscape is available on PC, Mac OS, Steam Deck, Windows and others.